kgateway-dev/community/.github/PULL_REQUEST_TEMPLATE/nominate_a_maintainer.md

 # Maintainer Nomination

 <!--
-This template should be used by a current Maintainer to nominate a current Contributor or Organization Member to become a Maintainer in one or more repositories within the kgateway-dev organization.
+This template should be used by a current Maintainer to nominate a current Organization Member to become a Maintainer in one or more repositories within the kgateway-dev organization.
 -->

 Nominee's GitHub user ID: